gostnort/FlightCheckPy/resources/technical_api_documentation.md

 - **Error Handling**: Robust exception management across all layers
 - **Cross-Platform**: Windows-native folder picker and path handling

-The system is designed for flexibility, allowing deployment in both traditional single-user environments and modern distributed, multi-user architectures.
+The system is designed for flexibility, allowing deployment in both traditional single-user environments and modern distributed, multi-user architectures with a clean, maintainable codebase structure.